LBPHacker/R216/manual.md

 that execution always takes 1 frame longer than specified below if one of the operands is a memory address.
 Also note that some of the descriptions of the conditional jumps may be confusing, for example _jump if not below or equal_.
-In these cases the condition is the exact opposite of the same condition without the _not_.
+In these cases, the condition is the exact opposite of the same condition without the _not_.

 Classifying operations by how they take operands yields four different classes, called _Class 0_, _Class 1_, _Class 1*_ and _Class 2_.
 Operations in different